-Everything you need to know about remotely managed Live Stream Events
+Everything you need to know about remotely supported Live Stream Events

 If you choose to partner with a third-party audio/visual team there are a few considerations that will ensure the quality of your event is as high as it can be.
 This article looks at this process.